xakz/after-dark/index.md

 Reference the Hugo docs for [additional usage instructions](https://gohugo.io/extras/shortcodes#figure), including caption titles, attribution links and more.

-## Upgrading hack.css
+## Configuring a Theme Variant

-The specific version of [`hack.css`](hackcss.com) used is _pinned_ in the `package.json` dependency manifest.
-To check for updates do an `npm i` and run `npm run ncu`.
+[`hack.css`](hackcss.com) provides a few variants you may wish to use instead of the After Dark defaults.
+To download them do an `npm i` from `/themes/after-dark/` (assumes NPM installed).

-If an update is available consider taking the automatic update when prompted, but keep the version of `hack.css` pinned in your manifest so you don't forget which version you're using.
+Once downloaded, open `node_modules/hack/dist` directory and replace the CSS contents of `critical-vendor.css.html` with those you wish to use, updating the `theme_variant` setting in the site configuration like:

-After the new `hack` dependency version is pulled down to the `node_modules` directory, copy the contents of `hack.css` and `dark.css` into the `critical-vendor.css.html` file.
+    theme_variant = "standard dark-grey"

-Once the vendor file is updated pop open your favorite dev tools and test the changes by previewing your site on mobile, tablet and desktop at different display resolutions and orientations, making any tweaks necessary to the `hack.css` style overrides indicated in `critical-theme.css.html`.
-And, finally, adjust your [Customized CSS](#customizing-css) if necessary.
+**Why not use external CSS files?** After Dark is optimized for speed, and, as a result, limits the number of HTTP requests whenever possible.
+This just so happens to be of those occasions.

-## Contributing
+Once the vendor file is updated, open your favorite dev tools and test the changes by previewing your site on mobile, tablet and desktop at different display resolutions and orientations, making any tweaks necessary to `critical-theme.css.html`.

-Issues have been disabled for this repo.
-If you feel passionate something needs to be changed please feel free to submit a pull with your suggested changes.
-For a listing of derivative works head to the [After Dark wiki](https://github.com/comfusion/after-dark/wiki#derivative-works).
+And, finally, adjust your [Customized CSS](#customizing-css), 404 page and `/meta/theme-color` as necessary.

 ## License